 1.1 The Data Protection Lead is the owner/operator – Tim Allyn.
 Tim Allyn is registered with the Information Commissioner’s Office (ICO) and holds the ICO registration number: ZA142054

 2. Information about you

-2.2 When you enquire about courses, workshops, talks, events or volunteering/working for Momentum Counselling Services, we ask for contact details and relevant personal information from you that is needed to answer your enquiries and to keep you informed about upcoming events that may be of interest to you.
-This data is stored securely for as long as you agree to be kept informed of Momentum’s activities.
+2.2 When you enquire about courses, workshops, talks, events or volunteering/working for Dundee Counselling, we ask for contact details and relevant personal information from you that is needed to answer your enquiries and to keep you informed about upcoming events that may be of interest to you.
+This data is stored securely for as long as you agree to be kept informed of Dundee Counselling’s activities.

 3. Reason for keeping Data